randoromm/aws-multi-tier-k8s-infra/README.md

 Unfortunately i was a little too optimistic with deadline offering and had very little time to learn and implement it fully how i intended.

 ## Tier 1 - Public subnets, gateways, load-balancing
+First tier contains of 2 public subnets in separate availability zones for high availability.
+Public subnets host the gateways and load balancers to provide a secure way of handling the traffic.
+Public subnets are exposed to the internet, meaning the rest of the tiers (EKS cluster, database) are secured from the external access.

 ## Tier 2 - Private subnets - EKS Cluster
+EKS cluster includes the application instances and cluster worker nodes.
+They are hosted in two private subnets.
+To further improve this access to this layer should be better managed with for example Bastion to deny public access to this layer and better monitor the access.
+Currently the access is limited via IAM Roles.

 ## Tier 3 - Database instance (RDS PostgreSQL)
+This layer includes RDS instance for PostgreSQL.
+Seperate subnet is created for database for additional security and independence.
+Automatic backups could be created and secrets management defenitely needs to be implemented.

 ## Improvements:
 * Add ALB Application Load Management - Researched the ways to add it.